zenustech/zpc/README.md

 > Use the codebase in another cmake c++ project.

 Directly include the codebase as a submodule.
-Or install this repo then use *find_package(Zensim)*.
+Or install this repo then use *find_package(Zecomp)*.

 > Develop upon the codebase.